-What can one say about of Montreal that’s not been said already? i gave up long ago trying to fathom how on earth Kevin Barnes can come up with such remarkable tracts of psychedelia, effortlessly incorporating a host of styles & manners to communicate his unique lyrical adventures.
+What can one say about of Montreal that’s not been said already? i gave up long ago trying to fathom how on earth Kevin Barnes can come up with such remarkable tracts of psychedelia, effortlessly incorporating a host of styles and manners to communicate his unique lyrical adventures.
 Paralytic Stalks is Barnes at his kaleidoscopic best, shoehorning endless non sequiturs into each song while somehow keeping it all hanging together.

 31 | Kettel & Secede – When Can

 Secede i was familiar with, but Kettel is a new name to me.
 Their first collaboration is a triumph of mood, tapping into a vein that begins life in the relative lightness of ambient electronica but is ultimately very much more aspirational.
-Faux mediaeval twiddlings & harp arpeggios risk entering muzak territory, but the pair’s ability to play with their references, rather than indulge them, is what makes the music intoxicating.
+Faux mediaeval twiddlings and harp arpeggios risk entering muzak territory, but the pair’s ability to play with their references, rather than indulge them, is what makes the music intoxicating.
 [Sending Orbs]

 30 | Yeti Lane – The Echo Show

 So much about Yeti Lane’s latest album hints at an essential underlying retrophilia, evoking ghosts from a variety of musical pasts.
 But there’s no nostalgia at work here, only a determination to fashion a more experimental kind of rock that encompasses analogue elements.
 These are welded seamlessly into taut, bracing songs, interspersed with slivers of digital offcuts.
 Strange but welcoming in equal measure.

 29 | Kenneth Kirschner – January 10, 2012